GautamGupta/bb-legacy-plugins/browser-timer/trunk/readme.txt

 Basically it works by using a sort of "round trip" timer.

-You can add a geo-location database and it will tell you what country the visitor is in, which helps to understand why a time may be so high/low.
+You can optionally add a free geo-location database and it will tell you what country the visitor is in, which  helps to understand why a time may be so high/low.

 == Installation ==

 1. Edit the top of the plugin to adjust the four settings as desired, see the FAQ for more details

 2. Add the "browser-time.php" file to bbPress "my-plugins/browser-timer/" directory

 3. Optionally upload the two IP2C files for geo-location into the same directory

 4. Activate in admin control panel

+5. Once properly configured and running, administrators see the log by just adding `?browsertimer` to the forum url.

 == License ==